kaleai/JsonAnnotation/README.md

 # JsonAnnotation
-JsonAnnotation can **speed up** Android development.It can generate Gson model class by json string.
+JsonAnnotation can **speed up** Android development.It can generate Gson model class by json string automatically.Lets you concentrate on what's really important.

 ### Demo
-1.Copy url and jsonDemo into JsonAnnotation
+1.Copy url and json string into JsonAnnotation
 ![](./demo/api_json.png)
 2.Just write a jsonModel name
 ![](./demo/jsonModel.png)
 3.Build the project
 (->Make Project)
 ![](./demo/build.png)
-Now you can use UserInfo to do something~
+Then you can use UserInfo to do something~

 **GIF Demo**
 Picture is big,wait a minute...